What is in this leaflet

 Your doctor will decide on the number of cycles of DBL Bortezomib Powder for Injection needed.
 This will depend on how you respond to treatment.

-If too much DBL Bortezomib Powder for Injection is given
+While you are receiving DBL Bortezomib Powder for Injection

 DBL Bortezomib Powder for Injection can lower the number of white blood cells and platelets in your blood.
 This means that you have an increased chance of getting an infection or bleeding.
 The following precautions should be taken to reduce your risk of infection or bleeding: